 - Respect the socio-cultural authenticity of host communities, conserve their built and living cultural heritage and traditional values, and contribute to inter-cultural understanding and tolerance.

 - Ensure viable, long-term economic operations, providing socio-economic benefits to all stakeholders that are fairly distributed, including stable employment and income-earning opportunities and social services to host communities, and contributing to poverty alleviation.

 We also support the principles of the UNWTO Global Code of Ethics for Tourism.

-The United Nations World Tourism Organisation (UNWTO) has published an action plan on the development of tourism along the Silk Road and we take an active interest in this document and how it is being applied.
-The whole document can be downloaded by clicking on the PDF icon, or see below for the basic visions for the initiative.
+The United Nations World Tourism Organisation (UNWTO) has published a specific action plan on the development of tourism along the Silk Road and we take an active interest in this document and how it is being applied.
+The whole document can be downloaded by clicking here, or see below for the basic visions for the initiative.

-Marley, one of our directors, has a background in renewable energy, and we want our carbon offset scheme to be more than just a matter of mindlessly ticking a few boxes.
-Hence we plant trees each year to offset our direct carbon dioxide emissions, and we offer the option to our customers to do the same for their flights too.
+Marley, one of our directors, has a background in sustainable energy and climate science, and we therefore want any carbon dioxide ‘offset’ scheme to be more than just a matter of mindlessly ticking a few boxes.

 Your Safety in Our Hands

 We don’t take any risks when it comes to your safety on one of our adventures.

 Our company directors attend regular medical training courses and when a trip is led by one of our directors, we travel with an extensive remote medical kit in any areas that require it.

 We complete proper risk assessments for all of our adventures.
 These are based on a military-designed series of protocols and are in line with BS 8848, the British Standard for quality management of adventure holidays and expeditions outside the UK.
 Wherever necessary we commission professional, third party country assessments prior to travelling.
 This gives us a current snapshot of the situation in any given country.